RequestNetwork/web-components/README.md

 yarn dev
 ```

-Further details specific to the component can be found in it's README.md
+Further details specific to the component can be found in the relevant pacakges/<component>/README.md